jenden/intro-to-git/INSTRUCTIONS.md

 Once you've create the pull request, you can click around the tabs to see the commits in the request and view the diff between the two branches.
-You can even click and add comments or suggest correctsion to specific lines of code directly within the browser.
-This will start a conversation thread so you can discs the changes and resolve.
+You can even click and add comments or suggest corrections to specific lines of code directly within the browser.
+This will start a conversation thread so you can discuss the changes and resolve.

 ![github-pr-diff](images/github-pr-diff.png)